 Germany is globally recognized for its tuition-free public universities, but for a PhD candidate, the value goes far beyond saved fees.
 It is a strategic research hub where you are treated as a professional peer rather than just a student.

-Here is why Germany is the premier choice for Indian doctoral scholars:
+Here is why choosing PhD in Germany with scholarship is a premier choice for Indian doctoral scholars:

 - Zero Tuition Fees: Unlike the US or UK, public universities in Germany charge no tuition for PhD programs, regardless of your nationality.
 You only pay a small semester contribution (approx. €100–€400) which often includes a public transport ticket.